Applib-HarmonyOS/RxTuples/README.md

  implementation 'io.reactivex:rxjava:1.3.8'
  testImplementation 'junit:junit:4.13'
 ```
-3. For using rxtuples module in separate application using har file, add the har file in the entry/libs folder and add the dependencies in entry/build.gradle file.
+3. For using rxtuples module from a remote repository in separate application, add the below dependencies in entry/build.gradle file.
 ```
 dependencies {
 		implementation 'dev.applibgroup:rxtuples:1.0.1'